Create a list-based loop with the For block

 When you connect two blocks, you connect one block’s input to another block’s output.
 Inputs are on the block’s left side and outputs are on its right side.

-In the tutorial, you'll use the List block to define the list you want your loop to iterate over.
+In this tutorial, you’ll use the List block to define the list you want your loop to iterate over.

 To connect a List block, do the following: